onestardao/WFGY/TensionUniverse/EventHorizon/README.md

 - each file takes a famous problem
 - rewrites it in tension language at the effective layer
 - attaches concrete experimental patterns that an AI system or a research lab could in principle run
+- The pack does not contain final answers.
+It contains tension blueprints that only become interesting when a human or an AI with imagination pushes them against real systems.

 ---